port-labs/helm-charts/charts/port-agent/README.md

 the latest versions of the packages.
 You can then run `helm search repo port-labs` to see the charts.

-Then, install the chart using the following command (Kafka streamer - default):
+Then, install the chart using the following command:

 ```bash showLineNumbers
 helm upgrade --install my-port-agent port-labs/port-agent \